 There’s an abundance of free live music on Ambergris Caye.
 From well known musicians like Jerry Jeff Walker, Jimmy Buffett, and Kelly McGuire, to talented local musicians, every night there is free music being offered at some local spot.
 Internationally acclaimed reggae, salsa, soca and other Caribbean artists regularly come to this island to perform.
 (There is a cover charge for those special concerts.)

-Fido’s is the most famous restaurant, bar and club on the island.
+Fido’s is the most famous restaurant, bar, and club on the island.
 It is an establishment that offers music every night.
 Crazy Canucks, at Exotic Caye Beach Resort, is another beach bar that often has great live music.
 Don’t miss Sunday afternoons at Crazy Canucks.
-From 2-6:30 PM each Sunday you’ll find live music and an active local scene, with many musicians dropping in to jam.
+From 2-6:30pm each Sunday you’ll find live music and an active local scene, with many musicians dropping in to jam.
 The patrons and visitors alike participate in the dancing on the beach.
-They also have live bands on Mondays and Thursdays in the evening.
+They also have live bands on Monday and Thursday evenings.

 The residents of Ambergris Caye typically head out for BBQ on Sunday afternoons.
 After a leisurely Sunday lunch, many of the island’s residents head to a popular local establishment to listen to their favorite band.
 If so inclined, they dance to live music on the beach.

 Many of the local establishments have ongoing events.
-Karaoke is very popular at certain bars (Road Kill Bar), on specific nights.
+Karaoke is very popular at certain bars, like the Road Kill Bar, on specific nights.
 Others may hold poker tournaments (Pedro’s Inn and Pub), or Trivial Pursuit contests.
-The World Famous Chicken Drop is held in front of the Wahoo Lounge every Thursday night, on the beach.
+The World Famous Chicken Drop is held in front of the Wahoo Lounge every Thursday night on the beach.
 It is one of those wild and wacky events you will only find in San Pedro!

 Given all the free music, there is plenty of opportunity to dance.
 Some bands mix in blues and swing music in between their rock and roll rifts.
 So, swing dancers will find it possible to keep up their skills.
 Although there isn’t an abundance of salsa and cha cha music, there is enough Latin music to enjoy practicing these dances.